 Major Wound Separation: Wounds may separate after surgery.
 Should this occur, additional treatment including surgery may be necessary.
+This is more common in smokers.

 Sutures: Most surgical techniques use deep sutures.
 You may notice these sutures after your surgery.
 Sutures may spontaneously poke through the skin, become visible or produce irritation that requires suture removal.